BryceKrispy9/React-JS/READ.md

 index.html is just the web browser that gets the ".app-wrapper" in the first div body babel-polyfill fills in everything in a browser that is missing

+**static directory**
+assets - README.md (put static images and standalone libraries{no npm support}) - Company logo favicon.ico - icon that is at the top of the web browser(tab) index.html - mainly used for the app-wrapper to get the code from the react.js code